cremerlab/optogenetic_translation/experiments/exploratory/2024-02-01_plasmid_test/README.md

 5. OD_680nm_ measurements were taken every 5 minutes after a 30s cessation in bubbling.
 These measurements were taken for the duration of the experiment.

+6. After approximately 20 hours of growth, 200 µL samples were taken from each vessel and transferred to a black-walled, flat-bottom, glass plate.
+The OD<sub>600nm</sub> and the sfGFP florescence (485nm excitation / 535nm emission) was measured using a Tecan Infinite F Nano<sup>+</sup> plate reader.
+The fold-change was calculated relative to vessel 1.